hackolade/fetch/README.md

     - Port: *3128*
     - No authentication required
 1. Click on *OK* to apply your changes.
 1. Start the application with `npm run test:app:proxy`.
+It should render all connections with a green background.
 1. Turn off the proxy.

 ## Test connection through a proxy that requires basic authentication